Sustainable swine breeding standards

 The number of teats and the position are important.
 We are working towards a standard of 16 teats in total: 4 sets above the navel and 4 sets below the navel.
 With the overall goal that the number of functional teats is the same as the number of total born piglets, a high quantity and quality of colostrum is easily accessible.
 This, in combination with the natural mothering ability of the Hypor Libra, limits the need for nurse sows and milk replacers.

-95% of full value finishers
+Full value finishers

 A Full Value Finisher (FVF) is any pig placed that reaches or survives to the market and/or slaughterhouse requirements.
 Our goal means 2% nursery mortality and 3% grow-finish mortality.
 Leaving you with 95% of pigs placed in the nursery will reach market.
 This standard recognizes the importance of survivability from wean to finish and also hinges on the heavy birth weights you can expect from the Hypor product portfolio.

-98% of carcasses hitting the grid
+Carcasses hitting the grid

 "Hitting the Grid” is dependent on the market and slaughterhouse, but of the full value finishers that reach the market, we strive for 98% of these to hit the grid.
 This will vary around the world, but our Piétrain and Duroc purebred sire lines are well suited for many markets.
 The carcasses will meet grid requirements, such as carcass weight, muscle or fat depth, primal yield targets, or meat quality characteristics.